ericsonga/TeacherCSP/_sources/CSPIntroData/ch16_exercises.rst

         .. tab:: Question

            Write a function to return the reverse of a list, but with only every other item from the original list starting at the end of the list.
+So, if it is passed the list [0,1,2,3,4,5] for example, it should return the list [5, 3, 1].

            .. activecode::  ch16ex10q
                :nocodelens:

         .. tab:: Answer

-            Define the
+            Define the function as shown below.

             .. activecode::  ch16ex10a
                 :nocodelens: